 Do I have to pay any upfront fees?

-Yes, we require you to pay the equivalent of one and a half months rent as a deposit.
+Yes, we require you to pay the equivalent to five weeks rent.
 This is paid on or before the day you sign your tenancy agreement and is held by us in a stakeholder account and registered with the “Tenancy Dispute Service”.

 Do I have to supply references etc?

 Yes you will need to supply: Current employment information including role and salary information (if applicable), Bank or building society account number and sort code for credit checking.
 Previous landlord information.
 These are provided so confirm your ability to meet the rental commitment.

 It is a legally binding document between you and the landlord, applicable to the property you are renting that states the amount of rent, the length of the tenancy, your rights and responsibilities.
 Your agreement will most probably be an Assured Shorthold tenancy.